filamentgroup/Overthrow/README.md

 See the project site for detailed documentation.

+## Project Goals

+The goals of Overthrow are simple: create a reliable way to safely use CSS overflow in responsive designs, polyfilling support in non-native environments where possible.
+As such, the scope is very tight, and we're mostly looking for contributions to make it do what it already does better, rather than add more features.
+That said, we are interested in exposing hooks and events to make it easy to extend so that Overthrow could be used for more custom behavior, like snapping to regions.
+If you have ideas for improvements, please send a pull request!

 ## Basic use

 First, download and reference overthrow.js from your document.
 Anywhere's fine.